rihabidm/Catch-the-cat-game/README.md

 ## Project Structure

-- `catch_the_cat.py`: The main script implementing the CatchTheCat game using Minimax and Alpha-Beta Pruning.
+- `chat.py`: The main script implementing the CatchTheCat game using Minimax and Alpha-Beta Pruning.
 - `gui.py`: A GUI file with potential improvements and visual enhancements for future iterations.
-- `utils.py`: Utility functions supporting the game logic and algorithms.

 ## Requirements